growingdevs/growingdevs.github.io/README.md

 # Growing Devs #

-A shared space for a group of developers who wish to write about their work without the isolation that comes with a solo blog, or the constraints of writing only for the company you work for, about the company's technology and techniques
+Growing Devs is a shared space for a group of developers who wish to write about their work without the isolation that comes with a solo blog, or the constraints of writing only for the company you work for.
+Here you'll find content about the technology, techniques, and process the authors are using.

 ## Getting Started ##